 Prepare as an employer

 The UK has introduced a points-based immigration system which will apply to EU, EEA and Swiss nationals from 1 January 2021 and will change how you employ people who are not UK or Irish nationals.
-Read the advice about employing EU citizens (opens in a new window) for information on employing EU, EEA and Swiss citizens in the UK, covering right to work checks, the EU Settlement Scheme and the UK’s new immigration system.
+Read the advice about employing EU citizens or information on employing EU, EEA and Swiss citizens in the UK, covering right to work checks, the EU Settlement Scheme and the UK’s new immigration system.

 You’re a frontier worker if you’re an EU, EEA or Swiss citizen and you are employed or self-employed in the UK but live elsewhere.
 On 1 January 2021 the UK’s points-based immigration system came into effect, Frontier workers were able to retain their status if they were working in the UK by 31 December 2020, and applied for a frontier worker permit.
 Read the guidance for frontier workers who want to continue working in the UK or who wish to begin employment in the UK.